 7. Pink and Say by Patricia Polacco

-This is the story of Patricia Polacco’s ancestor’s who survived the Civil War due to the kindness of a black soldier and his mother, both who perished brutally during the war. [ages 10-12]
+This is the story of Patricia Polacco’s ancestor’s who survived the Civil War due to the kindness of a black soldier and his mother, both of who perished brutally during the war. [ages 6-12]

 Set in Reconstruction Tennessee, Virgie, a girl, goes to school to learn to be free. [ages 5-9]

-An audio interactive book with CD that tells the story of Rosa Parks as a time travel adventure in which students go back in time and sit on the bus with Rosa Parks on that fateful day in December of 1955. [ages 6-10]
+This picture book tells the story of Rosa Parks on that fateful day in December of 1955. [ages 4-10]

-4. The Story of Ruby Bridges by Robert Coles
+4. The Story of Ruby Bridges by Robert Coles, illustrated by George Ford

 When Ruby Bridges was 6-years-old, she was the only African American student to attend a newly desegregated school in Louisiana.
 Her extraordinary ability to withstand a hostile environment while viewing her tormentors (adult and child) with forgiveness makes her an inspiration to us all.
 My kids were lucky to meet her at a school event a few years ago.
 She continues to inspire!
 If you want to see if you can get her to come to your school, go to this link: www.rubybridges.com/ [ages 4-8]

-This multi-award winning book somehow manages to put the power of Martin Luther King Junior’s words into a format that is accessible to kids as young at preschoolers while simultaneously telling the story of the Civil Rights Movement in an accessible way.
-A must read! [ages 4-9]
+This multi-award winning book somehow manages to put the power of Martin Luther King Junior’s words into a format that is accessible to kids as young as preschoolers while simultaneously telling the story of the Civil Rights Movement in an accessible way.
+A must-read! [ages 4-9]